Dubai's JBR e-scooter ban triggers similar calls from other neighbourhoods

 Ban on use of e-scooters and e-bikes at the Jumeirah Beach Residence (JBR) community in Dubai for safety reasons has triggered a wave of similar calls from residents of neighbouring communities who have voiced concerns about the reckless use of the battery-powered mobility devices.

 The Dubai Community Management confirmed to Khaleej Times that the decision to ban e-scooters and e-bikes at JBR was aimed at preventing accidents and ensuring a safer environment.
-Notices in Arabic and English with crossed-out icons of e-bikes and e-scooters are prominently installed in the area.
+Notices in Arabic and English with crossed-out icons of e-bikes and e-scooters have been prominently installed in the area.

 Asiya Khasnutdinova firmly believes that electric scooters should be restricted in her area.
 The American expat has lived in Dubai Marina for four years and recalled how pedestrian-friendly it used to be.